-Did you know that Google accounts for more than 88% of the global search engine market? - Actually page 1 of Google has a whopping 95% of all website traffic!
+Did you know Google accounts for over 88% of the global search engine market? - Actually page 1 of Google has a whopping 95% of all website traffic!

 “The best place to hide a dead body is page 2 of Google search results.“

 Google knows this well, which is why they are constantly improving their algorithm.
 In fact, there will be one major shift in the way they rank websites in 2021 with User Experience as a key factor: Google Page Experience update will launch in May 2021.

 How can Google’s new algorithm changes affect your page rankings?

 Google is introducing the new category Core Web Vitals into their metrics called the Google Page Experience.
 These new elements will start to influence google rankings as of May 2021, which means that now is the time to start adapting your SEO approach!

 Core Web Vitals will measure the speed and efficiency of the three following factors that are vital to user experience:

 (don’t worry, we will be explaining what these mean now!)